Denis Watson: Early life and amateur career

-Born in Salisbury, Rhodesia (now Harare, Zimbabwe) Watson was educated at Oriel Boys High School, Chisipite.
-He represented Rhodesia at the 1974 Eisenhower Trophy in the Dominican Republic, in the same team as Mark McNulty, George Harvey and Teddy Webber.
-The team finished 14th and Watson best Rhodesian player.
+Watson was born in Salisbury, Rhodesia.
+He was educated at Oriel Boys High School, Chisipite.

+Watson represented Rhodesia at the 1974 Eisenhower Trophy in the Dominican Republic, in the same team as Mark McNulty, George Harvey, and Teddy Webber.
+The team finished 14th and Watson was the best scoring Rhodesian player.

 In August 1975, Watson, together with George Harvey, represented Rhodesia at El Rincon Golf Club in Bogotá, Colombia, among 18 two-man nation teams, competing for the Coupa El Rincon over 72 holes stroke-play.
 The Rhodesian team won, ten strokes ahead of Sweden, and Watson won individually on a score of 7-under par 281, five strokes ahead of Jan Rube, Sweden.

-Watson was awarded Rhodesian Sportsman of the Year in 1975 but would represent South Africa as a professional in the World Series of Golf in 1980 and 1982.
-Watson had served in the Rhodesian military during what he described as a "terrorist war" in the early 1970s and would then immigrate to neighboring South Africa to pursue his golf career.
+In the early 1970s, Watson served in the Rhodesian military during what he described as a "terrorist war."
+Watson was awarded Rhodesian Sportsman of the Year in 1975.
+He would then immigrate to neighboring South Africa to pursue his golf career.
+He represented South Africa at the World Series of Golf in 1980 and 1982.